Meet the speakers

 Lectures in Hungarian contract law and law of succession at Civil Law Department of Eötvös Loránd University School of Law, Budapest as of 2002.
 Associate with one of the largest law firms in Hungary between 1998-2000.
 In-house counsel at the Hungarian Oil and Gas Company (MOL) (2000-2002).
 From 2002 head of the Regulatory Practice Group of the international law firm Freshfields Bruckhaus Deringer in Budapest.
 Member of the Energy Arbitration Court (Budapest) since 2009.
 A founding partner of Oppenheim and head of its Energy, Regulatory, Utilities and Healthcare Practice as of 2007.

-Master's degree in law - Sofia University "St. Kliment Ohridski" (graduated 2012)
+He has a Master's degree in law from Sofia University "St. Kliment Ohridski"

 Petar is a Partner at Karanovic & Partners, heading the regional Energy and Natural Resources Industry Group.
 With over 15 years of experience, he advises clients in high-profile matters related to the development, operation, acquisition and financing of new energy projects, with a particular focus on renewables.
 He also handles capacity-building matters that aim to improve the regulatory and institutional frameworks in the WB6.